ndrakos/blog/_posts/2021-12-01-CheckImageNoise.md

 For a background fluctuation of 0.035 nJy, as estimated above, this gives a $$5 \sigma$$ detection of 0.7 nJy = 31.8 mag.

 This is higher than the expected magnitude of 30.
-This corresponds to the noise being a factor of 5 lower than expected, which is consistent with what I found at the beginning of this post.
+This corresponds to the noise being a factor of 5 lower than expected, which is consistent with what I found above.